Hello from everyone at Bungie,

 - Australia: Call 1-800 55 1800, call 13 11 14, text 0477 13 11 14, visit Lifeline, and visit kidshelpline.

-Additionally, those being bullied can do the following to try and protect themselves:
+Additionally, those being bullied can use these common strategies to try and protect themselves:

 -